IntersectMBO/plutus/doc/TRIAGE.md

 Pinging people is something that you're going to do a lot while serving the triage role, so we'll discuss it in detail.

-You can ping people privately via DMs or in public Slack channels or even directly on GitHub -- as you see fit.
+You can ping people privately via DMs or in public Slack channels or directly on GitHub -- as you see fit.

 Don't ping a lot of people at the same time, 1-2 should be enough in most cases, unless you're escalating an issue to the entire team on Slack.